Mubariz Khan: Governor of Golconda

 Mubariz Khan targeted the rising Velama House.
 He forced two brothers Appa Rao and Subbanna Rao to pay their arrears.
 Of these two brothers, Subbanna was less forthcoming and refused to offer 81,000 rupees as tribute.
 This enraged the governor that he began to siege the fort of Cankoll (Gundugolanu) fort.
 In this endeavour he used all of his forces and the English factory at Masulipatnam sent Portuguese and English gunners to man his guns and sold gunpowder to the governor.
 The siege lasted for five months after which the fort surrendered and with which Mubariz Khan began to control the whole Andhra Coast.

 While assessing Mubariz Khan's record as governor of Hyderabad, the compiler of the Maasir-ul-Umara, the biographical dictionary of the Mughal nobility, wrote:

 He [Mubariz Khan] spent nearly twelve years there [Hyderabad] in punishing the rebellious, and favouring the submissive....
 He never ceased to exert himself, and was continually touring from one end of the territory to the other.
 Although he did not have more than 3,000 horse in his service, yet he drove off large armies of Mahrattas.
 One of the wretches, wherever he advanced beyond the borders received a severe reverse from the Khan, and every time he wanted to attack this zone, had to run away after being defeated by his strong force.

 Later Days

 He was an ally of the Barha Sayyids.
-In the last four years of his life, Mubariz Khan was ever busy with the affairs in Golconda but his eventual end didn't came from the Marathas, Saiyyids but from an able old Turani associate, Nizam Ul Mulk.
-As the Khan was on the side of the Saiyyids there was going to be dissensions brewing between them.
+In the last four years of his life, Mubariz Khan was ever busy with the affairs in Golconda but his eventual end didn't came from the Marathas, Saiyyids but from an able old Turani associate, Nizam-ul-Mulk, Asaf Jah I. As the Khan was on the side of the Saiyyids there was going to be dissensions brewing between them.
 Although the Khan submitted with 7000 of his horsemen, he was manifestly displeased with the increase in the power of the Nizam.